bertreb/pimatic-smartmeter-stats/README.md

 Only when the degreedays are above 0 and energy was consumed, a efficiency factor is calculated, otherwise its 0 The efficiency is calculated per hour.
 The daily efficiency is the sum of hour values.

-To use the degreedays device you need to have the follwing data variables available in Pimatic:
+To use the degreedays device you need to have the following data variables available in Pimatic:
 - Realtime outdoor temperature
 - Realtime energy total value (not the current usage but the absolute total usage value) If available the following variables will increase the quality of the data: